cnmetzi/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/cnmetzi/README.md

 ## Limitations and Challenges

 ### Data Limitations
-- Missing data issues
-- Data quality concerns
-- Sample size or coverage limitations
+- There needs to be a technique developed to treat question repeated by different users on the same day which probably all stem from trying to answer the original question vs everyone asking it independently

 ### Methodological Limitations
 - Limited EDA was done that would potentially show the need for more data cleansing or preparation
-- Assumed questions tagged as eng would basically be in English, each question has a unqiue id without error
+- Assumed questions tagged as eng would basically be in English, each question has a unqiue id without error or duplicates due to time contrainst (this should be checked)
 - Simplified by just looking at questions versus the question and answer both to see if the discussion was related to Finance
 - If we had some question data that was labeled as Financial or not that would be helpful to use with other modeling or checking how well the keyword approach picks up relevant questions